Insurgency in Balochistan: Drivers of insurgency

 In Balochistan, Pakistan, "drivers" of insurgency have been economic, cultural, involving immigration and human rights.

-The immediate reasons for joining one of the several separatist militant groups vary among militants with citing the allure of power and excitement, a desire to honor their centuries-old tribal codes, gaining recognition for their region’s distinct ethnicity and even a belief in hard-line communism.
-Another cited reason by some is employment and funding to work as mercenaries for foreign state agencies.
+The immediate reasons for joining one of the several separatist militant groups vary among militants with citing the allure of power and excitement, a desire to honour their centuries-old tribal codes, gaining recognition for their region's distinct ethnicity and even a belief in hard-line communism.